AmpliconSuite/AmpliconClassifier/README.md

 conda install -c conda-forge pyliftover
 ```

+[BFBArchitect](https://github.com/AmpliconSuite/BFBArchitect), used for additional BFB detection, is a core dependency but is only published on PyPI (not conda-forge/bioconda), so it is installed via pip in Step 3 regardless of which path you take here.

-If you prefer pip, clone the repository first and then install from the source tree in Step 3.
+If you prefer pip for everything, clone the repository first and then install from the source tree in Step 3.
 The pip dependency list is also available in `requirements.txt`:

 ```bash
 pip install -r requirements.txt